What Can You Compost From Halloween?

 Can I Compost Halloween Costumes?

-Whether you can compost your Halloween costume depends on the Halloween costume you wear.
-Most single-use costumes are made of polyester, plastic, or some other byproduct of oil.
+Whether you can compost your Halloween costume depends on the costume you wear.
+Most single-use costumes are made of polyester, plastic, or some other oil byproduct.
 These take hundreds of years to break down in landfills, which is one reason they’re so bad for the environment.
 It’s also why they can’t go in your compost bin.

 But… and this is a big but… You can compost natural fibers like cotton, wool, and linen.
-If you nailed dress-up duty this year with a creative DIY costume made from 100% natural fibers, then feel free to send that to the compost bin.
+If you nailed dress-up duty this year with a creative DIY costume made from 100% natural fibers, then feel free to send that to the compost bin (if you can’t reuse it or pass it on to someone else for the future).

 Compostable Halloween costume elements

-Most makeup, glitter, hair spray, and other costume beauty accessories products are not compostable.
-These products are often made of plastic or have chemicals in them that are not suitable for compost piles.
+Most makeup, glitter, hair spray, and other costume beauty accessories are not compostable.
+They are often made of plastic or contain chemicals that are not suitable for compost piles.

 Certain companies make bio-glitter or eco-friendly glitter that they claim can be composted.
-If you are using glitter to accessorize your Halloween costume, be sure to find out if your glitter is eco-friendly.
+If you use glitter to accessorize your Halloween costume, find out if your glitter is eco-friendly.
 Unless it’s touted as such, chances are it’s plastic and not compostable.
 If you’re unsure, assume it belongs in the trash.

 Halloween costume items you cannot compost